zielinka/Bertelsmann-Arvato-Project-/README.md

 ## File Descriptions<a name="files"></a>

-There are four data files associated with this project:
+There are six data files associated with this project:

     • Udacity_AZDIAS_052018.csv: Demographics data for the general population of Germany; 891 211 persons (rows) x 366 features (columns).
     • Udacity_CUSTOMERS_052018.csv: Demographics data for customers of a mail-order company; 191 652 persons (rows) x 369 features (columns).